 ITEC Level 3 Diploma in Sports Massage Therapy

-Qualification gained: ITEC Level 3 diploma in Holistic Massage.
+Qualification gained: ITEC level 3 diploma in Sports Massage.

 Following on from this, successful learners may choose to continue their studies with us and work towards the BTEC Level 5 Diploma.

 The advantages of this system are as follows:-